A multigrid scheme for 3D Monge-Amp\`ere equations: Numerical examples

 \section{Numerical examples}

 In this section, we test our FAS multigrid algorithm using several examples available in the literature.
-All simulations are implemented using MATLAB on a laptop PC with Intel(R) Core(TM) i3-3120M CPU@2.50GHz and 12GB RAM.
-We apply one FMG iteration as an initialization step.
+All simulations are implemented using MATLAB on a laptop PC with Intel Core i3-3120M CPU@2.50GHz and 12GB RAM. {The CPU time (in seconds) is estimated by MATLAB's built-in timing functions \textit{tic/toc}.} We apply one FMG iteration as an initialization step.
 Due to the nonlinearity, this initialization step is necessary for ensuring mesh-independent convergence of the FAS algorithm.
 For each FAS V-cycle, we perform only two pre-smoothing and two post-smoothing Gauss-Seidel iterations, The coarsest level ($h_0=1/2$) problem is approximately solved using only one Gauss-Seidel iteration.
 Numerical simulations indicate that the FMG-FAS algorithm has almost the same efficiency using more accurate solvers at the coarsest level.

 At the $l$-th iteration, let $u^{l}_h$ denote the computed approximation of solution and $r^l_h$ be the corresponding residual vector.
 We use the pre-specified reduction in the relative residuals as the stopping criterion